jmerz826/jmerz826/README.md

  - 💼 <a href="https://www.johnmerz.com/" target="_blank" rel="noreferrer">My Portfolio Page</a>

   ### Background
-  While my background is in mechanical engineering, I came to the realization that software is where the innovation I had been seeking is happening.
-I am dedicated to lifelong learning, love to learn from my mistakes, and am hopeful my career contributions will be long-lasting and impactful.
+Although I have a strong background in technical engineering, I realize that the innovation of software technology is exactly perfect for me.
+Also, I love to learn new things and solve challenges and I know that my continual contributions will have a long impact that will benefit any company.

   ### Languages and Tools: